Author

 Last, the time a product is stored can also directly affect its shelf life.
 It is because most products have a recommended maximum storage duration, beyond which their quality, freshness, and safety may be compromised.
 For example, refrigerated items might only be safe for a few days or weeks, while canned goods can last months or even years under the right conditions.

-Understanding and respecting a product’s shelf life is fundamental not only for safety but also for economic and environmental reasons.
+Understanding and managing product shelf life is essential not only for safety but also for operational efficiency, regulatory compliance, and environmental sustainability.
 It helps reduce food waste, avoid health risks, and ensure that products are used when they are at their best.
 Whether you’re managing industrial supplies, food inventories, or household goods, always check the shelf life and store items properly.
 If you found this type of article informative, you may also be interested to learn more by reading the following article.

 Read About: Best Before Date VS Expiry Date